NUCS349/coronavirus-2020/README.md

 applying a logarithmic transformation:

 ```
-numpy.polyfit(x, numpy.log(y), 1)
+numpy.polyfit(x, numpy.log(y), degree)
 ```

-Here `x` is time, `y` is number of cases (or number of new cases if using `np.diff`).
+Here `x` is time, `y` is number of cases (or number of new cases if using `np.diff`), and `degree` is the degree of the polynomial used for fitting.
 Another transform one might do is to only fit the line after the first case has hit that country.
 Then, you may be able to cluster countries based on the model parameters, as well as extrapolate cases over time.
 The strategies that each country has applied to